Trump administration's use of troops to help with immigration raids faces test in court

 “If there are raids that continue, if there are soldiers marching up and down our streets, I would imagine that the curfew will continue,” Bass said.

-Those who have been caught up in the nationwide raids include asylum seekers, people who overstayed their visas and migrants awaiting their day in immigration court.
+Those who have been caught up in the nationwide raids at car washes and home improvement stores include asylum seekers, people who overstayed their visas and migrants awaiting their day in immigration court.

-Los Angeles police have made nearly 400 arrests and detentions since Saturday, the vast majority of which were for failing to leave the area at the request of law enforcement, according to the police department.
+Los Angeles police have made about 470 arrests and detentions since Saturday, the vast majority of which were for failing to leave the area at the request of law enforcement, according to the police department.

 There have been a handful of more serious charges, including for assault against police officers and for possession of a Molotov cocktail and a gun.
 Nine police officers have been hurt, mostly with minor injures.
 Some were transported to a hospital and released.